nmacneil/BIOL-3295/Labs/Lab 5/Lab 5 Instructions.md

 ```
 > nt$lambda
 ```
-Will the population of yellow columbines in plot 909 grow?
+Will the population of yellow columbine in plot 909 grow?

-1. Type the command,
+8. Type the command,
 ```
 > nt=pop.projection(A,n,20)
 ```
 into the `R Studio console`.
-This command starts with an initial population size of n and uses the projection matrix A, to calculate the size of the population for the next 19 years.
+This command starts with an initial population size of n and uses the projection matrix `A`, to calculate the size of the population for the next 19 years.
 Note that in the code
 ```
 > n = c(10000, 100, 100, 100, 100)
 ```